 Owning a Pet Parrot

-Before you commit to buying a parrot, you should know about overall care as much as you can.
+Before you commit to buying a parrot, you should know about their overall care as much as you can.
 Here are some environmental and dietary aspects to consider.

-Here are some birdie delights:
+Here are a few birdie delights:

 Just as there are plenty of scrumptious food choices, there are many to stay away from.
 You should never feed your parrot certain food items.

-Parrots require most of their protein from whole grain sources.
-Always follow specific guidelines on the exact species you own since menu items and amounts vary between parrots.
+Parrots require most of their protein from whole-grain sources.
+Always follow specific guidelines on the exact species you own, since menu items and amounts vary between parrots.

 Like any other pet, your parrot should have a routine exam annually.
 Your vet can check them out, making sure everything is functioning correctly.
 If there are any noticeable health issues present, you can handle them before further development.